 Thus, each terzina of the passage cited above refers to a written authority.
 The first terzina refers to a philosopher, difficult to pinpoint because of the generic nature of the ideas cited, but most likely Aristotle; the second terzina refers to the Old Testament, citing God’s voice speaking to Moses in Exodus 33:19; the third terzina refers to the New Testament.
 Since the pilgrim is addressing Saint John and referring to “your high Evangel”, he is indicating either the Gospel of John or the Apocalypse (in Dante’s time, John the Evangelist was believed to be author of both books).
 The Apocalypse has already been cited in the reference to Alpha and O[mega] in verse 17 of this canto.

 The third question of the examination on love deploys the language of eros, indeed the language of Dante’s most erotic lyrics, the rime petrose.
 Saint John asks “con quanti denti questo amor ti morde” (Par.
 26.51): “with how many teeth does this love bite you?”
-The poet is echoing the erotic aggression of his canzone Così nel mio parlar voglio esser aspro, where too “the teeth of love” are featured: “co li denti d’Amor già mi manduca” (Così nel mio parlar 32).
-This transposition is a beautiful example of the way that Paradiso recuperates the language of eros in the treatment of caritas, as discussed in my essay “Toward a Dantean Theology of Eros”.
+Here the poet is repurposing the erotic aggression of his canzone Così nel mio parlar voglio esser aspro, where too “the teeth of love” are featured: “co li denti d’Amor già mi manduca” (Così nel mio parlar 32).

 The examination on love ends in verse 66.

 The Commedia is made of many encounters, as the pilgrim meets soul after soul on his journey through the afterlife.
-His last encounter is with Adam, the first human being, a combination of first with last that seems to be Paradiso 26’s narratological version of the universal Alpha and Omega.
+His last encounter full encounter, by which I mean an encounter in which the pilgrim asks questions about the soul, is with Adam, the first human being.
+This combination of first with last is Paradiso 26’s narratological variant and echo of the universal Alpha and Omega with which this canto begins.

 In a common dynamic of Paradiso, Adam is able to intuit Dante’s questions (his “voglia” or desire in verses 95 and 104) without the pilgrim having to express them.
 Dante’s four questions are articulated by Adam in verses 109-14:

-- how much time has passed since God placed Adam in the Garden of Eden, i.e. how much time has elapsed since creation;
+- how much time has passed since God placed Adam in the Garden of Eden, that is, how much time has elapsed since creation;

 - how much time did Adam spend in the Garden of Eden;

-- the true cause of God’s anger at Adam, i.e. the true cause of original sin;
+- the true cause of God’s anger at Adam, that is, the true cause of original sin;

 - the language that Adam used and made.